-During the early part of the Civil War western Missouri was infested with bands of guerrillas, and it was no uncommon occurrence for some of these lawless gangs to cross the border and commit depredations in Kansas.
-To guard against these incursions, and to aid the Union cause, a company of border scouts was formed sometime in 1862.
+During the early part of the war, western Missouri was infested with bands of guerrillas, and it was not uncommon for some of these lawless gangs to cross the border and commit depredations in Kansas.
+To guard against these incursions and to aid the Union cause, a company of border scouts was formed in late 1862.
 As it was an independent organization, never regularly mustered into the United States service, no official record of their actions was preserved.
 The men composing the company became known as “Red Legs,” from the fact that they wore leggings of red or tan-colored leather.

-It was a secret Union military society, organized in late 1862 by General Thomas Ewing and James Blunt for desperate service along the border, and numbered as many as 100 men.
+This secret Union military society was organized by General Thomas Ewing and James Blunt for desperate service along the border and numbered as many as 100 men.

 After the Civil War, most of the members returned to peaceful occupations and once again became law-abiding citizens.

 Source: Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Standard Publishing Company, Chicago, IL 1912